 How-To Guide to Trees

 All of the trees provided are native Maryland trees, listed in this Plant Palette.
-We have a partnership with Clear Springs Nursery to obtain trees at wholesale price.
+We have a partnership with Clear Springs Nursery in Union Bridge to obtain trees at wholesale price.
 The grant our Lutheran partners received from the Chesapeake Bay Trust covers up to $30 a tree.
 Contact Bernadette Roche or Jim Truby for more information on funding and purchasing trees.

 As part of the program, we are asking that each parish hold a small ceremony about creation.
 It can be incorporated into your Sunday worship service, or can be a small service on its own.
 Below we have attached examples of services for the ceremonies that have been listed above.